StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-TommyBoy1dot0.md

 ![Untitled](/Vulnhub-Files/img/TommyBoy1dot0/Untitled%2021.png)

-Now let's use the user-agent of iphone and brute-force the directory →
+Now let is use the user-agent of iphone and brute-force the directory →

 ```bash
 command →